-Appendix A: Organising the income statement by function of expenses
+Appendix A: Organising the statement of profit or loss by function of expenses

-AASB 101.99 AASB 101.99 allows an 'income statement' format analysing expenses using a classification based on either the nature of expenses (NOE) or based on the function of expenses (FOE) within the entity.
+AASB 101.99 allows a 'statement of profit or loss' format analysing expenses using a classification based on either the nature of expenses (NOE) or based on the function of expenses (FOE) within the entity.
 This depends on management's assessment of which format provides information that is reliable and more relevant.

 The NOE format is illustrated in the main body of the example consolidated financial statements.
 The FOE format is illustrated in this appendix.
-The example shows the 'income statement' separately, i.e. other comprehensive income shall be shown in addition to the income statement in a statement of comprehensive income (see the example in appendix B).
-If the entity shows the statement of comprehensive income in one statement (see the main body of the example financial statements), the FOE format included in this appendix may replace the NOE format that is part of the statement of comprehensive income.
+The example shows the 'statement of profit or loss' separately, i.e. other comprehensive income shall be shown in addition to the statement of profit or loss in a statement of comprehensive income (see the example in Appendix B).

+If the entity shows the statement of profit or loss and other comprehensive income in one statement (see the main body of the example financial statements), the FOE format included in this appendix may replace the NOE format that is part of the statement of profit or loss and other comprehensive income.

 The FOE or NOE formats do not affect the presentation requirements for other comprehensive income.
-Only the 'income statement' is affected.
-AASB 101.104 Presenting the income statement in the FOE format requires additional considerations: • additional disclosures on the nature of certain expenses are required, including employee benefit expenses and depreciation, amortisation and impairment of non-financial assets • the disclosures of the specific line items in the income statement where certain transactions or amounts are recognised (for example, see Note 8, Note 9 and Note 20 of the example financial statements) should reflect the actual line items presented in the FOE income statement.
-In addition, when an entity includes the analysis of profit or loss from discontinued operation in the notes to the financial statements (see Note 18), such information should be presented in the same format as the main income statement.
+Only the 'statement of profit or loss' is affected.

+Presenting the statement of profit or loss in the FOE format requires additional considerations:

+- additional disclosures on the nature of certain expenses are required, including employee benefit expenses and depreciation, amortisation and impairment of non-financial assets - the disclosures of the specific line items in the statement of profit or loss where certain transactions or amounts are recognised (for example, see Note 8, Note 9 and Note 20 of the example financial statements) should reflect the actual line items presented in the FOE statement of profit or loss.

+In addition, when an entity includes the analysis of profit or loss from discontinued operation in the notes to the financial statements (see Note 18), such information should be presented in the same format as the main statement of profit or loss.
 This will facilitate a better understanding of the financial effects of the discontinued operations.

-Consolidated Income Statement
+Consolidated Statement of Profit or Loss